consumers can be reached from Calgary by road in one day

 Calgary’s favourable tax environment and low operating costs are among the reasons why it has been recognized as one of the most cost effective business environments for distribution operations compared to other regional distribution hubs in Western Canada.
 Advantages of doing business in Calgary include access to multimodal transportation options, lower taxes, low electricity costs and a competitive labour market.

-There are nearly 80,000 jobs in the Calgary Region’s transportation and logistics sector.
+Within the Calgary region, one in ten jobs, up to 134,000, support the goods movement industry.
+This includes jobs in warehousing, logistics, wholesale trade and transportation.
 Maintaining the supply of skilled workers to meet the needs of a growing sector is a priority and supported by an ecosystem of industry stakeholders and educational institutions.
 More than 100,000 students benefit from the programs offered each year through local post-secondary institutions including the University of Calgary, SAIT and Mount Royal University.

 Learn more about Alberta’s supply chain logistics industry workforce strategy.